Planning the Perfect Family Safari: Safety and Wonder Combined

 • The Result: The family felt secure knowing they had aero-medical evacuation coverage and immediate access to western-standard care.

-Comprehensive Family Safari Checklist
+Family Safari Checklist

 Category Requirement Why It Matters

-Documentation Unabridged Birth Certificates Mandatory for entry into South Africa/Botswana with minors.
+Documentation Birth Certificates Mandatory for minors (SA/Botswana).

 Don't pack heavy.
 Bush planes have strict 15kg (33lb) limits in soft-sided bags.
 If you show up with a hard-shell suitcase, it simply won't fit in the luggage pod.
 Most luxury lodges offer same-day laundry services, so three sets of clothes are usually sufficient.